The 8 Must-Have Data Analyst Skills

 Many organizations today depend heavily on data regarding their customers, clients, products, operations, and market.
 There is now an unprecedented shift in how data is accelerating business transformation, and with that we see more and more organizations requiring talented and qualified professionals who can extract information, analytics, and insights from complex data.

 But what skills are organizations looking for?
 In the field of data analytics, there are a number of skills and qualities that set great analysts apart from the competition.
 Below we have outlined the 8 must-have data analyst skills and habits that can help you become an in-demand and proficient data analyst.

 The best data professionals will have a solid foundation of the core technical data analyst skills needed to succeed in the field.
 For example, it is important to develop a strong foothold in today’s most prolific data languages such as SQL, NoSQL, Postgres/pgAdmin and MongoDB.
 It is also helpful to learn advanced topics like statistical modeling, forecasting and prediction, pivot tables, and VBA scripting.

 Learning today’s critical programming languages help a data professional stand out among the competition.
 A new developer should commit to achieving deep proficiency with core Python and data analytics tools like NumPy, Pandas and Matplotlib.
 You might also consider exploring specific libraries for interacting with web data such as Requests and BeautifulSoup.

-If you would like to learn each of these platforms and more, take a look at our Data Analytics Online Boot Camp from Berkeley.
+If you would like to learn each of these platforms and more, take a look at our Data Analytics Online Boot Camp.